I2Tunimib/I2T-docs/docs/user-manual/discover-services/extenders.md

 - ORDER BY and LIMIT clause (optionally).

 While the variable `?item` is automatically included with the values from the selected column, and also the VALUES clause is automatically added.

-**Output**: A new column for each selected variable containing the retrieved property values  for each entity, returned as strings or numbers according to Wikidata property types.
+<br>**Output**: A new column for each selected variable containing the retrieved property values  for each entity, returned as strings or numbers according to Wikidata property types.

 **Notes**: Some properties may be missing for certain entities in Wikidata.
 Ensure variable names correspond to properties used in the query body.